krishna2/krishna2.github.io/tsk.md

 3. In the process of explaining Gita, the author (as only a teacher of the highest caliber would do) creates various classifications.
    - Five arguments put forth by Lord Krishna (numbered A1 onwards).
    - Five teachings (upadeshas) that we can all take (numbered U1 onwards).
-   - Four Fundamental Vedantic Maxims (numbere FM1 onwards).
+   - Four Fundamental Vedantic Maxims (numbered FM1 onwards).
    - Three Truths of Vedanta.
    - Key call out to Five Principles as classified by Prof. Mahadevan.
    - These are all once again recapitulated in the Appendix too.

-4. Throughout the text, wherever a shloka is addressing an Arugment or an Upadesha or a Vedantic Maxim, the author calls this out explicitly.
+4. Throughout the text, wherever a shloka is addressing an Argument or an Upadesha or a Vedantic Maxim, the author calls this out explicitly.

 5. This I believe to be the **STAR** feature of this book.
 The invaluable call outs to the interconnected nature of the BG.
 This is not obvious in the first read nor in the 10th read if one were to read the Gita without such detailed explanations.
-If the author had just published a map of all the various connections between the chapters and the shlokas as a map, that alone would be worth the while price of the book.
+If the author had just published a map of all the various connections between the chapters and the shlokas as a map, that alone would be worth the full price of the book.

 6. We can't thank the author enough for coming up with a scheme to call out certain shlokas a five-star shlokas.
 These are gems indeed.
 If one is confounded how do I apply this teaching, fear not, the author gives tips and ideas to immediately put the teachings in the book to practice in real life.